Is Technology Helping or Hurting Our Relationships?

 Pausing a story to answer a text

-Despite its challenges, technology isn’t inherently harmful.
-In fact, used well, it can support closeness in meaningful ways.
+Despite its challenges, technology is not inherently harmful.
+Used intentionally, it can support closeness in meaningful ways.

-A 2015 study by Luo and Tuney found that when college students sent at least one text a day to their partner for two weeks, they reported a slight increase in relationship satisfaction, even when the content of the text didn’t matter much.
+A 2015 study by Luo and Tuney found that when college students sent at least one text a day to their partner for two weeks, they reported a slight increase in relationship satisfaction, even when the content of the text did not matter much.

-This suggests that the act of reaching out itself; “I’m thinking about you,” “Hope your day is going well,” “Want to watch a movie tonight?” can strengthen emotional bonds.
+This suggests that the act of reaching out itself, such as saying “I’m thinking about you” or “Hope your day is going well,” can strengthen emotional bonds.
+In couples therapy in Southlake and Fort Worth, TX, this is often reframed as intentional connection rather than constant connection.

 Facilitating quick check-ins